Skip to content

 /usr/sbin/sshd -D -p $PORTNUMBER -f /dev/null -h ${HOME}/.ssh/id_ecdsa # uses the user key as the host key

-Connect VSCode to the Compute Node running the Job
+Connect VSCode to the Compute Node Running the Job

 To connect VSCode on your machine to the compute node, first, run the following commands: